 Logo Complet fond clair couleur

-In order to unite EPFL’s forces in the domain of sustainability in space, eSpace has recently launched the Sustainable Space Hub (SSH).
+In order to unite EPFL’s forces in the domain of sustainability in space, eSpace launched in 2023 the Sustainable Space Hub (SSH).
 The goal of the Hub is to coherently manage and foster the growth of these topics.
-5 institutes within EPFL are currently involved in research and development projects in the field of space sustainability.
 The hub is connecting these individual projects in a workflow that rests on three intertwined pillars: measure, understand, and act for space sustainability.

 The three pillars of the Sustainable Space Hub: